arielt0010/spotify-data-2024/README.md

 * I have played more songs on Wednesdays at 5 p.m. with 465 number of plays.

-* I usuually tend to listen the same songs, without using the shuffle mode and always connected to the Internet.
+* I usually tend to listen the same songs, without using the shuffle mode and always connected to the Internet.

 * Lastly, I usually tends to listen music completely, rather than skipping songs.